Hindustan Shipyard: Facilities

 The shipyard is relatively compact at 46.2 ha.
 It is equipped with the plasma cutting machines, steel processing and welding facilities, material handling equipment, cranes, logistics and storage facilities.
 It also has testing and measuring facilities.

 It has a covered building dock for building vessels up to 80,000 DWT.
 There are three slipways and a 550 m fitting-out jetty.

 HSL has a dry dock, wet basin and repair delphin for ship and submarine repair and retrofitting.

 Vessels

 By 2009, over 192 vessels had been built at HSL through 2009 and the shipyard had repaired almost 2000 ships.
 It builds bulk carriers, offshore patrol vessels, survey ships, drill ships, offshore platforms and repair and support vessels.

-It also conducts major overhauls of Indian Navy submarines, and is being equipped to construct nuclear-powered submarines.
+It also conducts major overhauls of the Indian Navy's submarines, and is being equipped to construct nuclear-powered submarines.
 However, the shipyard has a history of protracted refits.
 The submarines Vela, Vagli, and Sindhukirti each spent almost 10 years for a single refit at HSL.
 Where a Russian shipyard would deploy 200 workers in three shifts to complete the refit in two years, HSL deployed only 50 workers to work on Sindhukirti.